code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_1main.rst

 .. _Sec:input:main:

-MainV5.xml
+Main.xml
 ==========

-*mainV5.xml* is the main input file needed to define the test case.
+*main.xml* is the main input file needed to define the test case.
 It **must be** in the current test case folder.
 Its minimal structure is:

 .. code-block:: xml